-Questions and requests for re enrollment should be directed to the Office of Academic and Student Affairs in the College of Pharmacy and Health Sciences.
+Questions and requests for re-enrollment should be directed to the Office of Student Affairs and Enrollment Management in the College of Pharmacy and Health Sciences.

-Students should complete the Re-enrollment Form by July 15th (for Fall semester), December 1st (for Spring semester), or by April 1stfor re-enrollment in the Summer semester.
+Students should complete the Re-enrollment Form by July 15 (for Fall semester), December 1 (for Spring semester), or by April 1st for re-enrollment in the Summer semester.
 If the withdrawal was due to medical reasons, the student’s health care provider(s) must provide the College with a letter indicating that the student is ready to return to the University and abide by the responsibilities and requirements of the program.
 If the student is under the care of more than one health care provider, such as a psychiatrist and therapist, a letter from each provider is required.
 Any additional conditions specified when the withdrawal was approved must also be completed prior to re-enrollment approval.

 The college has implemented a chemical dependency policy for occupational therapy students.
-If a student is suspected or known to have a problem, it should be brought to the attention of the Associate Dean for Academic and Student Affairs.
+If a student is suspected or known to have a problem, it should be brought to the attention of the Assistant Dean for Student Affairs and Enrollment Management.

 All occupational therapy students will be required to complete a Chemical Drug Screen prior to admission as well as before entering the fieldwork experience.
-Because many early and advanced experiential sites require drug screens, information obtained may inhibit students from progressing into the professional program or into rotations.
+Because many early and advanced experiential sites require drug screens, information obtained may inhibit students from progressing into the professional program or into fieldwork or doctoral experiences.
 The College will determine the vendor and location of the drug screen.
 Drug screens completed for employment or independently by the student will not be accepted.
 Students will be assessed a fee added to their tuition to cover the cost of the drug screen.
 The drug screen will include a 10-panel drug screen with point of custody through an outside vendor.
-The results of the drug screen will be shared within and outside the University on a need to know basis only and securely electronically filed on the College server.
-Only CPHS personnel designated by the Associate Dean for Academic and Student Affairs will be allowed access to these files.
+The results of the drug screen will be shared within and outside the University on a need to know basis only and securely stored in an electronic file on the College server.
+Only CPHS personnel designated by the Assistant Dean for Student Affairs and Enrollment Management will be allowed access to these files.
 Within the University such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 Initial positive screens will undergo medical review by the vendor.
 Any confirmed positive findings will be handled under the Chemical Dependency Policy of the College.

 Increasingly, College faculty and administrators are using electronic means to disseminate information to and communicate with students.
 This information may be important and/or time-sensitive.
 Thus, the expectations of the College are that: